Up to 350 jobs under threat at Meta in Ireland - MyJoyOnline

 It said it would also not fill thousands more open jobs it had been hiring for.

-Irish broadcaster RTÉ reports that Irish-based staff received early morning emails notifying them that they will be potentially affected by the redundancies.
+Irish broadcaster RTÉ reports that Irish-based staff received early-morning emails notifying them that they may be affected by the redundancies.

 Meta, which owns Facebook, Instagram and WhatsApp, has submitted a collective redundancy notification to the Department of Enterprise, Tourism and Employment in the Republic of Ireland.